 But if you are a serious player, the only way to win is to train correctly!

 If you don’t know how to train efficiently, then you cannot improve fast in table tennis even after years of training.
-Today I explain you the best 5 advice to develop your table tennis skills using the Chinese training method.
+Today I explain to you the best 5 pieces of advice to develop your table tennis skills using the Chinese training method.